Clear, Healthy & Confident Skin with Lichen Planus Treatment

 The signs and symptoms of lichen planus can vary depending on the areas affected.
 Common sites include the wrists, ankles, lower back, inner forearm, and oral cavity.
 In the mouth, lichen planus can cause white, lacy patches, painful sores, or ulcers.
 In some cases, the condition may also involve the scalp, nails, genitals, or other areas of the body.

-What are the Types of Psoriasis Vulgaris?
+What are the Types of Lichen Planus?

 Lichen planus can manifest in various forms and affect different areas of the body.
 The different types of lichen planus include: